yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 We have embedded a copy of the resulting JBrowse here, if something went wrong during one of the steps you can always just check this output:

 {% capture jbtracks %}DNA%2Caa6aca08d6fd82b94c7a86712a632760_0{% endcapture %}
 {% snippet topics/visualisation/faqs/visualizations_jbrowse.html datadir="data" tracks=jbtracks %}

 Check that **Braker3 annotation** and **Helixer annotation** are selected in the top left-hand corner.
 If not, select it to view the annotation.

 As confirmed by OMArk, the Braker3 annotation shows a higher duplication rate (7.8%).
 On JBrowse, these duplications appear as repeated genes in close proximity to each other.
-If you haven't seen them yet, we recommend you explore scaffold 1 at **scaffold_1:536081..544070 (7.99 Kb)**.
+If you haven't seen them yet, we recommend you explore scaffold 1 at **scaffold_1:536081..544070**.

 Annotation with Helixer seems to generate longer genes than Braker3.
 This may be explained by its annotation method based on deep neural networks.
 These longer genes could correspond to extra exons or poorly predicted introns.
-If you'd like to see an example of this, please visit scaffold 2 at **scaffold_2:494676..508755 (14.08 Kb)**.
+If you'd like to see an example of this, please visit scaffold 2 at **scaffold_2:494676..508755**.

 Helixer also detects a larger number of genes.
 OMArk analysis showed a higher quantity of proteins in the Helixer annotation (19,299 proteins) compared to Braker3 (14,209 proteins).
-If you wish to observe this difference, we recommend you explore scaffold 1 at **scaffold_1:585671..591035 (5.37 Kb)** or scaffold 13 at **scaffold_13:100856..107419 (6.56 Kb)**.
+If you wish to observe this difference, we recommend you explore scaffold 1 at **scaffold_1:585671..591035** or scaffold 13 at **scaffold_13:100856..107419**.

 # Conclusion

 Congratulations on reaching the end of this tutorial!
 You now know how to perform a structural annotation of a new eukaryotic genome, using Helixer and Braker3.
 And you've learned how to evaluate its quality and how to visualize it using JBrowse.

-Through this comparative analysis, you've seen that both annotation tools have their strengths:
+Through this comparative analysis, you've seen that both annotation tools have their strengths with this example dataset:

 * Helixer offers a high level of gene completeness and avoids redundant duplications thanks to its deep learning-based approach.
 It's particularly effective when a consistent, duplication-free prediction is preferred.
 * Braker3, leveraging RNA-Seq and protein evidence, delivers more biologically grounded annotations, with a better match to known gene families, making it a solid choice when biological accuracy and interpretability are key.
+As Braker3 relies on evidence data, the quality of the results depends on the quality and quantity of available data.

+When annotating a new genome sequence, it is a good idea to use different methods (Helixer, Braker3, but possibly others like Funannotate, Maker, Braker2, ...), and to perform this kind of comparison to determine the best result.